Esketiit/oojs-social-distancing/README.md

 ---

-> I'm also getting into gaming during this period of isolation.
-Let's start building a role playing game for me to play while I'm bore.
+**I'm also getting into gaming during this period of isolation.
+Let's start building a role playing game for me to play while I'm bored.**

 ---